Ensemble Fuzzing with Dynamic Resource Scheduling and Multidimensional Seed Evaluation: Introduction

 {\bf Our Approach.} To address these problems, we propose a novel ensemble fuzzing framework, namely \textbf{\toolName}, which uses a light-overhead \textit{dynamic resource scheduling algorithm} with a \textit{multidimensional seed evaluation strategy}. \toolName splits the ensemble fuzzing campaign into several rounds.
-In each round, \toolName assigns a base fuzzer to each resource unit based on current performance evaluations, evaluates the seeds generated by base fuzzers, and updates their performance evaluation accordingly.
+In each round, \toolName schedules each resource unit according to the performance of each base fuzzer and performs fuzzing, then evaluates the seeds generated by each base fuzzer and updates its performance accordingly.

 {\bf Dynamic Resource Scheduling}.
-For \textbf{Problem~1}, different from existing approaches~\cite{fu2023autofz}, \toolName achieves dynamic resource scheduling based on existing execution results, thereby getting rid of the dependence on the Preparation Phase and reducing the waste of resources on inefficient fuzzer.
-Moreover, for \textbf{problem~2}, \toolName models the dynamic resource scheduling problem as a special multi-armed bandit (MAB) problem ~\cite{MAB}, and introduces the upper confidence limit (UCB) algorithm, considering both the overall performance of the fuzzer and its exploration value.
+For Problem~\ding{182}, different from existing approaches~\cite{fu2023autofz}, \toolName achieves dynamic resource scheduling based on existing execution results, thereby getting rid of the dependence on the Preparation Phase and reducing the waste of resources on inefficient fuzzers.
+Moreover, for problem~\ding{183}, \toolName formulates the dynamic resource scheduling problem as a special multi-armed bandit (MAB) problem ~\cite{MAB}, and introduces the upper confidence bound (UCB) algorithm, considering both the overall performance of the fuzzer and its exploration value.
 In this paper, each base fuzzer is treated as a bandit, and scheduling a resource unit to a base fuzzer is analogous to pulling a bandit's arm once.
 We schedule multiple resource units in a round, which is equivalent to pulling arms multiple times in one round.
-Note that, unlike the common MAB problem, due to the randomness of fuzzing, the assumptions of UCB cannot be met (i.e., the reward for each arm is not constant).
-The increase in the number of selections does not ensure that the uncertainty of the fuzzer is reduced.
-Therefore, \toolName modifies the existing algorithm and uses the pull count of the previous round instead of the cumulative rounds to enhance the impact of the previous round results.
+Additionally, due to the randomness of fuzzing, the subsequent rewards of base fuzzers cannot be accurately predicted.
+Therefore, \toolName modifies the existing algorithm and uses the pull count of the previous round instead of the cumulative rounds to expand the impact of exploration value on the results.
 To optimize resource usage, we also introduce schedule fine-tuning midway through each round, reallocating resources from fuzzers that no longer generate beneficial seeds.